Violet (Hole song): Music video

 The promotional music video for "Violet" was filmed in late 1994 and was directed by Mark Seliger and Fred Woodward.
 The video features a 1920s-era strip club with burlesque dancers, juxtaposed with footage of several young ballerinas and young girls dancing on a theatre stage.
 Writer Barbara O'Dair summarized the video as consisting of "innocent girls in tutus juxtaposed with naughty, fleshy sex-club dancers."
 Love pole dances in the music video in the period fashion, and is also featured in a tutu on the ballet stage with the girls.
 These scenes are integrated with footage of the band performing the song.

 The video follows themes discussed in the song, particularly sexual exploitation of women.
 According to Love, the content of the video was inspired by "acid flashbacks" and "old film stock".
 "I love old pornography," Love said, "But I wanted to at the same time, you know... all of the [music] videos for years that have put stripping or half-naked women on a pedestal, I wanted to sort of show the degrading experience that it is."
 Siegel notes that the music video replays Love's "well-known past as a stripper through performances that are more threatening than erotic."
 An article in Spin described the aged footage in the video as avant-garde.
 Many of the scenes in the video aesthetically mimic early-20th century silent films and talkies, with faux-aged cinematography and lapses in audio and visual synchronization.

 The music video was the first video to feature newly recruited bassist Melissa Auf der Maur after the death of Kristen Pfaff in June 1994.
 In a 1995 interview during the KROQ Weenie Roast, Auf der Maur commented on the music video's themes, citing "pornography versus ballet, strippers, and beautiful out-of-synch artwork".
-According to drummer Patty Schemel, the dancers featured in the music video were actual strippers handpicked by Courtney Love from Jumbo's Clown Room, a Los Angeles dance bar where Love had worked in the 1980s.
+According to drummer Patty Schemel, the dancers featured in the music video were actual strippers handpicked by Love from Jumbo's Clown Room, a Los Angeles dance bar where Love had worked in the 1980s.

 In 2021, Slant Magazine named it the 25th greatest music video of all time.